docker-hy/docker-hy.github.io/exercises.md

 ### 2.1 ###

-Container of `devopsdockeruh/exercise_1_??` will create logs into its `/usr/app/logs.txt`.
+Container of `devopsdockeruh/first_volume_exercise` will create logs into its `/usr/app/logs.txt`.

-Create a docker-compose.yml file that starts `devopsdockeruh/exercise_1_??` and saves the logs into your filesystem.
+Create a docker-compose.yml file that starts `devopsdockeruh/first_volume_exercise` and saves the logs into your filesystem.

+Submit the docker-compose.yml, make sure that it works simply by running `docker-compose up`

 ### 2.2 ###

-`devopsdockeruh/exercise_1_??` starts a web service that will answer in port `80`
+`devopsdockeruh/ports_exercise` starts a web service that will answer in port `80`

-Create a docker-compoy.yml and use it to start the service so that you can use it with your browser.
+Create a docker-compose.yml and use it to start the service so that you can use it with your browser.

+Submit the docker-compose.yml, make sure that it works simply by running `docker-compose up`

 ### 2.3 ###